yourwelcomematt/matt-obsidian-vault/Photography/Light Metering (Photometry).md

 	- Provides consistent exposure across multiple shots with the same lighting
 	- Particularly effective for landscapes and portraits of subjects dressed in black or white

+## Auto Exposure Lock (AE-L)

+- Locks the exposure, allowing you to recompose and take multiple photos with the same exposure
+- Useful whenever there's a bright light source in the scene that you want to expose for (e.g., at night)
+- Often mapped to a button which can either be held down or pressed once to lock and once to unlock

 ### References